introlab/rtabmap_ros/README.md

 RTAB-Map's ROS package.

-For more information, demos and tutorials about this package, visit the [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) page on the ROS wiki.
+For more information, demos and tutorials about this package, visit [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) page on ROS wiki.

-For the RTAB-Map libraries and standalone application, visit the [RTAB-Map's home page](http://introlab.github.io/rtabmap) or the [RTAB-Map's wiki](https://github.com/introlab/rtabmap/wiki).
+For the RTAB-Map libraries and standalone application, visit [RTAB-Map's home page](http://introlab.github.io/rtabmap) or [RTAB-Map's wiki](https://github.com/introlab/rtabmap/wiki).

 ## Installation

 ### ROS distribution
 RTAB-Map is released as binaries in the ROS distribution.
-For the **latest binaries**, use [ros-shadow-fixed](http://wiki.ros.org/ShadowRepository) repository.
+For **latest binaries**, use [ros-shadow-fixed](http://wiki.ros.org/ShadowRepository) repository.
  * Kinetic
   ```
 $ sudo apt-get install ros-kinetic-rtabmap-ros